Secluded Beaches and a Pristine Tropical Environment

 The perfect islands for the adventurous, North Caicos and Middle Caicos offer deserted coastlines, ocean cliffs and caves to be explored.
 Having seen very little development, these two islands conspicuously lack the bustle of Providenciales and Grand Turk, and you’ll often have miles of beautiful beach to yourself.

-North and Middle Caicos are best discovered on your own.
-Many interesting sights are only a quick stop off the main road through both islands.
-Simply look over our list of beaches and attractions, decide what you want to see and begin your journey.
+North Caicos and Middle Caicos are best discovered on your own.
+Many interesting sights are only a quick stop off the main road that travels through both islands.
+Simply look over our list of beaches and attractions, decide what you want to see, and begin your journey.

-Due to the lack of public transport on North Caicos and Middle Caicos, we advise that guests rent a car or jeep for the duration of their vacation.
-Vehicle rentals are easy to book, and can be picked up at the ferry docks or airports for convenience.
+Due to the lack of public transport on North Caicos and Middle Caicos, we highly advise that guests rent a car or jeep for the duration of their vacation on the Garden Islands.
+Vehicle rentals are easy to book, and can be picked up and dropped off at the ferry docks or airports for convenience.

 Although North Caicos and Middle Caicos don’t have the established water sports and boat tour businesses that can be found on Providenciales and Grand Turk, it’s always possible to charter private excursions on the water.

 Boat cruises can be arranged either from North Caicos and Middle Caicos, or a custom tour can be booked from Providenciales.
 No matter where you’re staying in the Turks and Caicos Islands, an excursion on the water is one of our recommended top things to do.

 The limestone cliffs and beaches of Mudjin Harbour.

 Bonefishing and bottom fishing are likewise great.
 The shallows that lead off the southern sides of the Caicos Islands offer world-class flats fishing, with bonefish, tarpon, and barracuda.
 There’s also